awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-lamb.md

 The HTTP status code\.

 FunctionError
-Indicates whether an error occurred while running the Lambda function\.
-If an error occurred, this field will show either `Handled` or `Unhandled`\. `Handled` errors are reported by the function\. `Unhandled` errors are detected and reported by Lambda\.
+If present, it indicates that an error occurred while executing the function\.
+Error details are included in the response payload\.

 LogResult
 The base64\-encoded logs for the Lambda function invocation\.
 Logs are present only if the invocation type is `RequestResponse`, and the logs were requested\.